jccastillofeutech/Single-Page-Business-Website/README.md

 Fonts used (by DaFont): Heavitas and Creato Display

 <br>
-Above are some ".ttf" installations for these fonts required to view on the website.
+Above are some ".ttf" installations for these fonts required to view on the website, that are placed on the "font" folder.